microsoft/staticstaging/docs/index.md

       >;
     !sphere(4.0, 1)

 There are two specialized variants of the function for the quote.
-There's no code in string literals and no `eval` monkey business to be seen.
+There's no code in string literals and no `eval` monkey business in sight.

 Pre-splicing is important because it lets you use staging to express *compile-time* metaprogramming in the same way that you can write *run-time* metaprogramming.
 Snippets and pre-splicing are necessarily more restrictive, but they let you avoid the costs of more general run-time splicing.